joomlatools/joomla-basicauth/README.md

 ## Authors

-See the list of [contributors](https://github.com/joomlatools/joomla-plg_basicauth/contributors).
+See the list of [contributors](https://github.com/nooku/basicauth-extension/contributors).

 ## License

-The `joomlatools/plg_basicauth` plugin is licensed under the GPL v3 license - see the LICENSE file for details.
+The `basicauth-extension` plugin is licensed under the GPL v3 license - see the LICENSE file for details.